everx-labs/TonNfcClientSwift/README.md

 ## Test work with the card

-After you prepared the application, you may run it on your iPhone (not simulator).
+After you prepared the application, you may run it on your iPhone.
 Then you need to establish NFC connection.
-For this you should call the necessary function from TonNfcClientSwift api (like cardCoinManagerNfcApi.getMaxPinTries()).
+For this you should call the necessary function from TonNfcClientSwift api (like getMaxPinTries).
 It will start NFC session and you will get invitation to connect the card.

 <p align="center">
 <img src="../master/docs/images/Screenshot2.png" width="200">